-A typical plan of study for full-time, upper-division BSN students in the traditional option is outlined below:
+A typical plan of study for full-time, upper-division BSN students enrolled prior to fall 2014:

 |NURS 304||Introduction to Professional Nursing Practice||4|

 |NURS 330||Adult Health Nursing||7|